mediacloud/story-indexer/doc/elasticsearch/elasticsearch_reindex.md

 ## Elasticsearch Reindexing Guide

 The _reindex API in Elasticsearch allows you to copy documents from one index to another.
 This can be useful when you need to change the mappings of an index, upgrade Elasticsearch versions, or simply migrate data.
-This huide covers reindexing using two methods;
+This guide covers reindexing using two methods;

 1. Using the Kibana Dev Tools
 2. Using `curl` and Elasticsearch `reindex` API as per the script [here](../../bin/run-elastic-reindex.sh)